 We maintain a tax-qualified defined contribution savings plan (the "Savings Plan") in which substantially all of our employees, including the Named Executive Officers, are eligible to participate.
 Employees may contribute up to 40% of their compensation on a pre-tax basis to the Savings Plan.
 For those salaried participants who are not active participants in the Pension Plan, the Company matches their contributions in an amount equal to 50¢ on the dollar for their contributions up to six percent of their compensation.
 No matching contributions are made for employees who are active participants in the Pension Plan.
 Additionally, whether or not employees contribute to the Savings Plan, the Company provides an automatic Company contribution per pay period to the Savings Plan for all employees eligible to participate in an amount equal to four percent of their compensation if they are not active participants in the Pension Plan or three percent if they are active participants in the Pension Plan.
 All contributions by employees and the automatic Company contribution are fully vested immediately.
-The Company matching contributions do not vest until after three years of credited service; after that point Company matching contributions vest immediately when made.
+The Company matching contributions vest immediately when made.